kirbyjp/spectral-deconvolution-engine/README.md

 ## 8. Conclusion and Future Horizons
 * **Summary of Contributions:** Proving that computational telemetry and closed-loop modeling can substitute for high-cost physical engineering.
+* **Future Horizons:**
-* **Future Horizons:** Scaling toward solid-state Optical Phased Arrays (OPAs), real-time spectral video, and distributed citizen-science deployment networks.
+  * Scaling toward solid-state Optical Phased Arrays (OPAs), real-time spectral video, and distributed citizen-science deployment networks.
+  * *Future applications may also extend into microscopy, archival astronomy, and forensic imaging, where flawed exposures contain recoverable multidimensional structure.*

 ---